USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial.md

 ```

 ## Tutorial
-This tutorial walks the user through the first portion of a typical ITS workflow.
+This tutorial walks the user through the first portion of a typical ITS workflow:
 1. Trimming the ITS region with ITSxpress
 2. Calling sequence variants with Dada2
 3. Training the QIIME 2 classifier
 4. Classifying the sequences taxonomically

 For this tutorial we will be starting with two paired-end samples than have already been demultiplexed into froward and reverse FASTQ files.
-A manifest file which lists the samples, files and read orientation is also used. *If you
-have copied the examples files to your computer you will need to change the path in the manifest to the complete path for your data files.*
+A manifest file which lists the samples, files and read orientation is also used. *If you have copied the example files to your computer you will need to change the path in the manifest to the complete path for your computer.*

 ### Example data
-We will be using two example soil samples from the Fungal ITS1 region.
-They have been subsampled 10,000 read pairs for faster processing.
+We will be using data from two soil samples which have have their ITS1 region amplified with fungal primers.
+They have been subsampled to 10,000 read pairs for faster processing.

 * [sample1_r1.fq.gz](https://github.com/USDA-ARS-GBRU/itsxpress-tutorial/raw/master/data/sample1_r1.fq.gz) and [sample1_r2.fq.gz](https://github.com/USDA-ARS-GBRU/itsxpress-tutorial/raw/master/data/sample1_r2.fq.gz)
 * [sample2_r1.fq.gz](https://github.com/USDA-ARS-GBRU/itsxpress-tutorial/raw/master/data/sample2_r1.fq.gz) and [sample2_r2.fq.gz](https://github.com/USDA-ARS-GBRU/itsxpress-tutorial/raw/master/data/sample2_r2.fq.gz)